neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 Result(2) [ 292996614519n, 1714620700n ] ethPrice
 Result(2) [ 5761891500000n, 1714620702n ] btcPrice
 ```

+**The 1st parameter in the resulting array is the price and the 2nd parameter is the timestamp of the last price push.**

 :::info
 To deploy on Neon EVM Mainnet, change `--network neondevnet` to `--network neonmainnet` in the command line.